Step 4: Full View

 When designing a structure in a known severe weather zone, what level of domain-specific literature review satisfies the engineer's continuing competence and public welfare obligations before releasing the design for construction?

-Release Design Using Established Principles Board's choice Release the design for construction based on established structural principles and a general ongoing awareness of professional developments, without conducting a project-specific severe weather literature search, on the grounds that the parameters have not yet been formally adopted as binding standards
+O2 Release the design for construction based on established structural principles and a general ongoing awareness of professional developments, without conducting a project-specific severe weather literature search, on the grounds that the parameters have not yet been formally adopted as binding standards Board's choice

 Two competing obligations create the core tension.
 First, the Continuing Competence Currency Obligation (Code §II.2) imposes an affirmative, ongoing duty on engineers to remain current in their area of practice, a duty that is not satisfied by passive general awareness but requires proactive engagement with literature directly relevant to the known risk profile of the practice domain.
 Second, the Reasonableness Standard for Currency holds that engineers cannot be expected to instantaneously absorb every publication, and that a general effort to stay current satisfies the currency obligation when new parameters have not yet achieved formal standardization.
 Layered beneath these is the Standard of Care as Ethical Floor, which holds that the ethical obligation to meet the standard of care exists independently of whether harm results, in tension with the Causal Nexus Requirement and the Proportionality in Misconduct Characterization principle, which together condition an ethical violation finding on demonstrated harm and non-inadvertent conduct.
 The Severe Weather Design Standard Proactive Adoption Obligation further argues that engineers knowingly practicing in high-risk zones bear a heightened, not merely average, duty of domain-targeted literature vigilance.